-The Group limits its exposure to credit risk by investing only in bank deposits and debentures and only with counterparties that have a credit rating of at least AA from Standard & Poor's Maalot and A+ from Midroog.
+The Group limits its exposure to credit risk by investing only in bank deposits and debentures and only with counterparties that have a credit rating of at least A+ according to the rating accepted in Israel.
 Given these high credit ratings, management does not expect any counterparty to fail to meet its obligations.